Use HELIX

 Core methodology versus runtime behavior

-The core HELIX methodology is runtime-neutral:
+The core HELIX method is portable across tools:

 - Artifact-type catalog

-- Authority order
+- Authority hierarchy

 - Seven activity loop

-- Alignment-and-planning skill
+- One HELIX skill

 Runtime behavior is platform-specific: